-We'll add support (or prevent it from breaking the checkout page).
+We'll make every effort to add support (or prevent it from breaking the checkout page).

 If this fixes the problem, send us a zip file of your theme (and parent theme) using a Dropbox or similar link.
 We'll figure out what's going on and get you a fix as soon as we can.

 Try deactivating your payment gateways and shipping methods, one by one, and testing to see which one is causing the problem.